 The primary mission of a speech-language pathologist is to assist in the expression and understanding of human language.
 SLPs are experts in the science of communication.

 The primary mission of a speech-language pathologist is to assist in the expression and understanding of human language.
 SLPs are experts in the science of communication.
-They work with people of all ages to prevent, diagnose and treat disorders in speech, language, social, and cognitive communication – and swallowing – whether these challenges are due to illness, surgery or stroke.
+They work with people of all ages to prevent, diagnose and treat disorders in speech, language, social, and cognitive-communication – and swallowing – whether these challenges are due to illness, surgery or stroke.

-At start, patients may speak with some difficulty, have rhythm and fluency issues (such as stuttering) or may be unable or unwilling to speak at all.
+At the start, patients may speak with some difficulty, have rhythm and fluency issues (such as stuttering) or may be unable or unwilling to speak at all.
 Over time, after thorough examinations, assessments, exercises, and learned practices – all tailored to individual needs and personal goals – we may eventually reduce or eliminate some symptoms of these disorders and difficulties.

 SLPs collaborate with the community of their patients, training family members, caregivers and other professionals – supporting them with the practical knowledge necessary to assist those who may have problems efficiently connecting or expressing themselves to those around them.
-The primary objective for SLPs is to be an aid in effective and easeful communication.
+The primary objective for SLPs is to be an aid in effective and easy communication.

 Certified professionals may also work with those who simply wish to learn how to use language more effectively with accent modification and pronunciation exercises.

 SLPs provide a multitude of services based on the needs of their clients and patients.
 The expertise of a qualified SLP is anchored in their ability to differentiate between various speech-language disorders and medical or developmental conditions.
-This process of diagnosis requires an acute attention to detail, and adherence of testing protocols, during examinations and treatment sessions.
+This process of diagnosis requires acute attention to detail, and adherence to testing protocols, during examinations and treatment sessions.

 This analysis allows experts to help their patients and clients develop necessary skills in comprehension, clarity, and sound production that will ultimately improve the ability to verbally connect with others.